YellowJacketLinux/Platillo/LEGAL.md

-Given that financially free versions of the glyphs are *already* widely available and given that these glyphs are so important to digital typography and the Internet that code-points for them were specifically assigned in Unicode version 1.0, it is my *opinion* that the *visual representation* of the specific Zapf Dingbat glyphs in the 8-bit PostScript font ‘ITC Zapf Dingbats’ belong to the public.
+Given that financially free versions of the glyphs are *already* widely available and given that these glyphs are so important to digital typography and the Internet that code-points for them were specifically assigned in Unicode version 1.0 (1991), it is my *opinion* that the *visual representation* of the specific Zapf Dingbat glyphs in the 8-bit PostScript font ‘ITC Zapf Dingbats’ is important enough to public utility that they do belong to the public.

 Webdings and Wingdings